Frequently asked questions

 Can you make photocopies or photography documents in the library?

-Self-service photocopiers and printing servers are available on level 2.
-To find out the rates, see the section Practical information – Other services.
+Self-service photocopiers and printing servers are available on level 3.
+To find out the rates, see the section Practical information – Services.

 Photographing documents is only authorised if it is strictly reserved for the photographer’s personal use and not intended for collective use.